EU election observers flag irregularities in Venezuela election | DW | 23.11.2021

 Additionally, EU observers saw a "disproportionate" amount of favorable coverage of the ruling party's campaign in both state-run and private media channels.

 The EU's assessment is likely to be disregarded by Venezuela's government.
-Ahead of the elections, Maduro said that the EU mission had no authority to give a "verdict" on the vote, adding that he expected observers to "strictly respect the regulations of the electoral power that invited them."
+Ahead of the election, Maduro said the EU mission had no authority to give a "verdict" on the vote, adding that he expected observers to "strictly respect the regulations of the electoral power that invited them."

 Venezuela, a once-rich oil producer, is undergoing its eighth year of recession and hyperinflation.
-Three in four Venezuelans live in extreme poverty, according to a recent study, and millions have left the country in recent years.
+Three in four Venezuelans live in extreme poverty, according to a recent study, and millions have left the country.

 jcg/rs (EFE, Reuters, AFP)